shahma-p/E-Commerce/README.md

-# Fully Responsive eCommerce Website 🛒
+# Cara - Fully Responsive eCommerce Website 🛒

 This project is a fully responsive, multipage eCommerce website created using HTML, CSS, and JavaScript.
 It includes essential pages like Home, Shop, Blog, About, Contact, Cart, and a dedicated Product Page.
 This project is designed to serve as a comprehensive guide for building and deploying a functional eCommerce website from scratch.